The comics of the 1960s were sensationally good, both in the quality of the stories and the artwork too.

 Because I was keen for Will and Tom to experience some of the pleasures that we at The Stair had enjoyed I took out a subscription for the boys.
 Name-dropping - if you look carefully at Issue 149 you can see above that the Hoffmanns took an active part.

 |Tom Hoffmann, April 2009|

 There were some compensations from the boys reading such cartoon strips.
-Back in 2007 Alison and I attended the Dingwall Academy Prize-Giving and were pleasantly surprised to see that despite being in first year Will had won the School Essay Prize (£50) which was reprinted in the programme-in true cartoon fashion he treated five of his mates to a 'slap up feed' in Inverness!
+Back in 2007 Alison and I attended the Dingwall Academy Prize-Giving and were pleasantly surprised to see that Will had won the School Essay Prize (£50) which was reprinted in the programme.
+In true cartoon fashion he treated five of his mates to a 'slap up feed' in Inverness.